Ahmedtarekpage/The-Golden-Learning-Track/1- Data Engineering RoadMap/1- Programing For Data Science/1- PostgresSQL/README.md

 - **ORDER BY →** used to sort the result-set in ascending or descending order.
 The ORDER BY keyword sorts the records in ascending order by default.

-- **WHERE →** he WHERE clause is used to filter records.
+- **WHERE →** WHERE clause is used to filter records.
 It is used to extract only those records that fulfill a specified condition.

 ### Code Example